blitzwolfz/blitzwolfz/README.md

 # 👋 About Me

 Hi!
-I'm **Sammy Qureshi** (aka `blitzwolfz`), a passionate system developer with a deep interest in creating efficient and scalable solutions.
+I'm **Sam Qureshi** (aka `blitzwolfz`), a passionate system developer with a deep interest in creating efficient and scalable solutions.
 I love working with backend systems and diving deep into programming languages.

 - 🧑‍💻 Working on modern system tools and a programming language of my own.
 - 🚀 Creator of the **Red Programming Language**.